 Sunday mornings: are reserved for the feeding, teaching and edification of the saints.
 This ministry will come from the “elders” or those they feel God has gifted for the building up and furtherance of the church.

 Sunday evening: is primarily reserved for the ministry of the wider body.
 Here the wider body has the opportunity to share what they are learning in their personal walk with the Lord.
 For the local church to function, the body must function.
-This means brothers and sisters, young and old have the opportunity to share testimony.
+This means brothers and sisters; young and old have the opportunity to share testimony.

-“Philip the evangelist…the same man had four daughters, virgins, which did prophesy”.
-Acts 21: 8-9
+Acts 21: 8-9 Philip the evangelist…the same man had four daughters, virgins, which did prophesy.

-“But every woman that prayeth or prophesieth” 1 Cor.
-11:5
+1 Cor.
+11:5 But every woman that prayeth or prophesieth

-“Now there are diversities of gifts…but it is the same God which worketh all IN ALL”.
 1 Cor.
-12: 4-5
+12: 4-5 Now there are diversities of gifts…but it is the same God which worketh all in all.

-“Ye also, as lively stones, are built up a spiritual house, an holy priesthood…a royal priesthood” 1 Peter 2: 5, 9
+1 Peter 2: 5, 9 Ye also, as lively stones, are built up a spiritual house, an holy priesthood…a royal priesthood

-“From whom the whole body fitly joined together and compacted by that which every joint supplieth, according to the effectual working in the measure of every part, maketh increase of the body unto the edifying of itself in love.”
-Ephesians 4:16
+Ephesians 4:16 From whom the whole body fitly joined together and compacted by that which every joint supplieth, according to the effectual working in the measure of every part, maketh increase of the body unto the edifying of itself in love.

-There cannot be any guarantee of the predominance of Christ and a full expression of him where one man or any man is featured above another believer in the local gathering and function of the Church…the beauty of Christ can only be fully expressed through the whole body of Christ.
-There are dangerous possibilities with any organised and positioned predominance of any brother in the local assembly.
+Taking a quote from Grant Hayman, whom the Lord chose to establish this local church, “There cannot be any guarantee of the predominance of Christ and a full expression of him where one man or any man is featured above another believer in the local gathering and function of the Church…the beauty of Christ can only be fully expressed through the whole body of Christ.
+There are dangerous possibilities with any organised and positioned predominance of any brother in the local assembly.”

-“Unto God be glory in the Church by Christ Jesus” can only be realised as Christ is expressed, and that is only possible as each member has the “liberty” to function by the Spirit in the gatherings of the saints.
+Unto God be glory in the Church by Christ Jesus can only be realised as Christ is expressed, and that is only possible as each member has the liberty to function by the Spirit in the gatherings of the saints.